yudhanjaya/GalaxyGen/README.md

 2.  **Directory:** Place all files (`index.html`, `galaxy-core.js`, etc.) together in the **same folder**.
 3.  **Browser:** Open `index.html` in a modern web browser (Chrome, Firefox, Edge recommended).
 An internet connection is needed for external libraries (`Three.js`, `3d-force-graph`).
 4.  **Explore:** Use the controls (now in the bottom-right panel) to generate galaxies and the mouse/sidebar to explore!

-## How does this work?

-This is essentially the realm of procedural generation.
-Instead of manually creating every single star and planet (which would take forever!), procedural generation uses **algorithms** (sets of rules and instructions) combined with **randomness** to create complex content automatically.
-We define the *rules* for how a star should form, how planets orbit, or what makes a planet habitable, and then let the computer generate the specific details based on those rules and random chance.

-This project shows a few key proc-gen ideas (and some that are salient for my lecture):

-1.  **Parameters & Randomness (`index.html`, `galaxy-core.js`, `galaxy-generator.js`):**
-    * The UI sliders (`index.html`) provide high-level **parameters**.
-    * `galaxy-generator.js` reads these parameters.
-    * Throughout the code (especially in `galaxy-classes.js`), `window.GalaxyCore.getRandomNumber()` and `window.GalaxyCore.getRandomElement()` are used to introduce **controlled randomness**.
-Notice how random numbers aren't just picked wildly, but often within specific ranges or based on probabilities (like `civProbability`).

-2.  **Rule-Based Systems (`galaxy-classes.js`):**
-    * Look at the `Star` and `Planet` classes.
-Their constructors are full of **rules**.
-    * *Example Rule (Planet Type):* The `determinePlanetType` method uses rules based on orbital distance and star luminosity to decide if a planet is likely molten, terrestrial, gas giant, etc.
-    * *Example Rule (Star Evolution):* `calculateEvolution` uses the star's mass and age to determine if it's main-sequence, a red giant, or another stage.

-3.  **Layered Generation (`galaxy-generator.js`):**
-    * Generation happens in **steps**: Stars first, then planets around stars, then civilizations on habitable planets.
-    * This layering allows dependencies: planet generation depends on the star's properties; civilization generation depends on the planet's properties.

-4.  **Shaping Functions (`galaxy-classes.js` - `generateCoordinates` methods):**
-    * The `generateSpiralCoordinates` and `generateEllipticalCoordinates` methods use mathematical functions (trigonometry, Gaussian distribution) combined with parameters and randomness to **shape** the distribution of stars, attempting to create something other than a uniform random cloud.
-This is a common technique in proc-gen.

-5.  **Data Representation (`galaxy-classes.js`):**
-    * The `Star`, `Planet`, `Civilization`, and `Artifact` classes act as **data structures** or blueprints.
-The proc-gen process fills in the specific properties for each instance of these classes.

-6.  **Emergence:**
-    * While not explicitly programmed, you might observe **emergent** patterns.
-Dense star clusters might form naturally from the coordinate algorithms.
-Chains of habitable planets might appear.
-Conflicts between civilizations with opposing traits might seem inevitable, even though only their initial relationship was determined by rules.
-This is the magic of complex systems arising from simpler rules!

 ## Exploring the Code